- Search The Registry

 - Youth Programs

 - Creating Support

 This date marks the birth of William S. Beaumont Braithwaite in 1878.
 He was a Black author and publisher.

 During this time, Braithwaite realized his passion for poetry.
-He submitted poems and critical essays to various newspapers and magazines, including the Atlantic Monthly, the North American Review, and "Lyrics of Life and Love."
+He submitted poems and critical essays to various newspapers and magazines, including The Atlantic Monthly, the North American Review, and "Lyrics of Life and Love."
 Two years later, he published his first anthology, "The Book of Elizabethan Verse."
-A second volume of poetry.
+The second volume of poetry.
 "House of Falling Leaves," appeared in 1908.
-Braithwaite is recognized more for his editorials than his poems mainly because the latter give no reference to racial identity.
+Braithwaite is recognized more for his editorials than his poems mainly because the latter gives no reference to racial identity.

 In 1913, he produced the first Anthology of Magazine Verse and Yearbook, the publication for which he is best known.
 This appeared annually between its inception and 1939 and included Harlem Renaissance authors Sterling Brown, Countee Cullen, Langston Hughes, James Weldon Johnson, Anne Spencer, Claude McKay, and early works from Carl Sandburg, Vachel Lindsay, Amy Lowell, and Robert Frost.
 A Spingarn Medal recipient in 1918, Braithwaite founded the B.J.
 Brimmer Publishing Company in 1922.